pottereric/pottereric.github.com/_posts/2023-11-27-Using-One-Headset-with-Two-Computers.markdown

 The Xenyx has a USB connection and can serve as both a USB input and USB output device.
 I originally intended to use the USB connection to one computer and send the headphone output from the other computer into the mixer's second channel.
 One thing I ran into right away is that USB audio degrades quickly when running through a USB hub.
 I had to change my setup so the mixer plugs directly into the laptop.

-To go from the headphone output into the mixer, I needed an [adapter](https://www.sweetwater.com/store/detail/CMR203--hosa-cmr-203-stereo-breakout-3.5mm-trs-to-dual-rca-3-foot) to go from an 1/8 to RCA.
+To go from the headphone output into the mixer, I needed an [adapter](https://www.sweetwater.com/store/detail/CMR203--hosa-cmr-203-stereo-breakout-3.5mm-trs-to-dual-rca-3-foot) to go from an 3.5mm headphone plug to RCA.
 The audio seemed better using the RCA connection.
 So, I got a second breakout cable.
 I have both computers configured to send the audio output to the headphones, which routes it to the mixer.
 I use the USB connection, but just to make the mixer a microphone for one of the computers.

 [![](/img/posts/using-one-headset-with-two-computers/Mixer Setup.svg)](/img/posts/using-one-headset-with-two-computers/Mixer Setup.svg)